-For the purpose of the Data Protection Act 1998 (the Act), and the General Data Protection Regulations (GDPR), from 25 May 2018, the data controller is Leeds City Council, you can contact the Visit Leeds team direct if you have any queries tel: +44 (0) 0113 378 7256, or email email@example.com.
+For the purpose of the Data Protection Act 2018 (the Act), and the General Data Protection Regulations (GDPR) 2018, the data controller is Leeds City Council, you can contact the Visit Leeds team direct if you have any queries call 0113 378 7256, or email [email protected].

 1.1 We collect and process the following data about you:

 a.
 Information that you provide by filling in forms on our Website.
-This includes information provided at the time of registering to use the Website, subscribing to our service and any additional services, subscribing to the mailing lists, posting material, submitting a conference enquiry form, contributions or requesting further services.
-We may also ask you for information when you enter a competition or promotion sponsored by us and when you report a problem with our Website.
+This includes information provided at the time of registering to use the Website, subscribing to our service and any additional services, subscribing to the mailing lists, posting material, submitting a conference enquiry form, entering a competition, promotion, reporting a problem with our Website or requesting further services.
 This information may include name, email address, postal address and contact telephone/mobile number.

 b.
 If you contact us, we may keep a record of that correspondence.

 c.
-We may also ask you to complete surveys that we use for research purposes, although you do not have to respond to them.
+We may also ask you to complete surveys from time to time that we use for research purposes, although you do not have to respond to them.

 d.
 Details of transactions you carry out through our Website.

 e.
 Details of your visits to the Website including, but not limited to, traffic data, location data, weblogs and other communication data, whether this is required for our own billing purposes or otherwise and the resources that you access.

-2.1 We may collect information about your device, including where available your IP address, operating system and browser type, for system administration and to report aggregate information to our partners.
-This is statistical data about our users’ browsing actions and patterns, and does not identify any individual.
+2.1 We may collect information about your device, including, where available, your IP address, operating system and browser type, for system administration, internal reporting and to report aggregate information to our partners.
+This is statistical data about our users’ browsing actions and patterns and does not identify any individual.